AvijitBag/OceanFFT/README.md

 # `OceanFFT` Sample

-The `OceanFFT` sample demonstrates the use of SYCL queues for Ocean height field on GPU devices.
+The `OceanFFT` sample simulates an Ocean height field using oneMKL FFT funtionality.
 It is implemented using SYCL by migrating code from original CUDA source code and offloading computations to a GPU or CPU.

 | Area                   | Description
 |:---                    |:---
-| What you will learn    | Migrate and Map SYCL oneMKL FFT equivalent of CUFFT API's
+| What you will learn    | How to migrate and map SYCL oneMKL FFT equivalent of CUFFT API's
 | Time to complete       | 15 minutes
 | Category               | Concepts and Functionality